 It was a sunny day, which was nice, but cold and windy.
 Mom and I just wandered around for a couple of hours, taking in the town.
 We sat in the sun (and out of the wind) on a small square, just watching the people.
 After walking around St. Peter Port, we headed back to the ship for a late lunch.
 While standing in line to wait for the tender (not as long as to get to the island), we found that some had taken a local bus ride around the island and found it to be very scenic.
 It is famous for its hiking trails and Guernsey cows.
-When the tide is low, parts of Guernsey have nice beaches, but it would have been way too cold and windy to be on them that day.
+When the tide is low, parts of Guernsey have nice beaches.

 Dinner was very good.
 I had beef carpaccio, a spinach salad with blue cheese and cranberries, and rack of lamb.
 Mom got the same salad and the lamb.
 They also had a good looking steak on the menu and shrimp scampi, so it was a hard decision.

 The "iBroadway" show in the Celebrity Theater was one of the best I've seen in a while.
-The ten dancers and five singers really put on a show, with music from many familiar musicals--Les Miserables, Miss Saigon, Phantom, Mama Mia, Hairspray, Oklahoma, Sound of Music, and a couple of others I can't remember.
+The ten dancers and five singers really put on a show, with music from many familiar musicals—Les Miserables, Miss Saigon, Phantom, Mama Mia, Hairspray, and more.
 The a cappella quartet performed while people were getting settled for the big show, which was a nice touch.